malept/pyoath-toolkit/README.rst

   has been tested with 1.12.6.
 * Python 2.6, 2.7, 3.3, or PyPy >= 2.0.
 * The `CFFI`_ package.
+* For optional ``django-otp`` integration, the django-otp_ library is required.
+  Additionally, the OTP models use a field that only exists in Django_ 1.6 and above.
 * For optional `QR code`_ support, the `Pillow`_ and `qrcode`_ libraries
   are required.
 * For optional WTForms integration, the `WTForms`_ library is required.